Haidy-Kareem/PortSwigger-Web-Security-Academy-Writeups/SQL-Injection/sql-injection-union-number-of-columns.md

+# Lab- SQL injection UNION attack, determining the number of columns returned by the query

 ## Objective

 The application contains a SQL Injection vulnerability in the product category filter.
 The application returns the results of the SQL query directly in the HTTP response, which makes it possible to perform a SQL injection **UNION attack**.